A local’s guide to Chamonix freeride

 - The North side of the Aiguille des Posettes from left to right without restraint, if possible all the way down.

-- The "Virgule" variant of the Van couloir, guaranteed atmosphere and big release in case of big snow.
+- The "Virgule" variant of the Van couloir, which offers guaranteed atmosphere and great freeride when the snow is right

 By Chamex mountain guide Sebastien 'Bastiou' Corret